Maxima of long memory stationary symmetric $\alpha$-stable processes, and self-similar processes with stationary max-increments: Ergodic theoretical notions

+The property of pointwise dual ergodicity rules out invertibility of the map $T$.
+Since the measure $\mu$ is infinite, choosing a nonnegative function $f$ and using Fatou's lemma shows that only rates $a_n=\mathrm{o}(n)$ are possible in pointwise dual ergodicity.
+Intuitively, as will be seen in \eqref{e:prop3.8.7} below, the longer time it takes the trajectory of a point under the map $T$ to return to a set of a finite positive measure, the smaller is the normalizing sequence $(a_n)$.

 Sometimes we require that for some functions the above convergence takes place uniformly on a certain set.
-A set $A \in \mathcal{E}$ with $0 < \mu(A) < \infty$ is said to be a {\it uniform set} for a conservative, ergodic and measure preserving map $T$, if there exist a normalizing sequence $a_n \nearrow \infty$ and a nontrivial nonnegative measurable function $f \in L^1(\mu)$ (nontriviality means that $f$ is different from zero on a set of positive measure) such that
+A set $A \in \mathcal{E}$ with $0 < \mu(A) < \infty$ is said to be a {\it uniform set} for a conservative, ergodic and measure preserving map $T$, if there exist a normalizing sequence $a_n \nearrow\infty$ and a nontrivial nonnegative measurable function $f \in L^1(\mu)$ (nontriviality means that $f$ is different from zero on a set of positive measure) such that

-If \eqref{e:uniform_set} holds for $f=\one_A$, the set $A$ is called {\it a Darling-Kac set}.
-A conservative, ergodic and measure preserving map $T$ is pointwise dual ergodic if and only if $T$ admits a uniform set; see Proposition 3.7.5 in \cite{aaronson:1997}.
+If \eqref{e:uniform_set} holds for $f=\one_A$, the set $A$ is called {\it a Darling--Kac set}.
+A conservative, ergodic and measure preserving map $T$ is pointwise dual ergodic if and only if $T$ admits a uniform set; see Proposition 3.7.5 in Aaronson \cite{aaronson:1997}.
 In particular, it is legitimate to use the same normalizing sequence $(a_n)$ both in (\ref{e:pde}) and (\ref{e:uniform_set}).

-Let $A \in \mathcal{E}$ with $0 < \mu(A) < \infty$.
-The frequency of visits to the set $A$ along the trajectory $( T^n x), \, x\in E$, is naturally related to the {\it wandering rate} sequence
+Let $A \in\mathcal{E}$ with $0 < \mu(A) < \infty$.
+The frequency of visits to the set $A$ along the trajectory $( T^n x)$, $x\in E$, is naturally related to the {\it wandering rate} sequence

 If we define the first entrance time to $A$ by